dotnet/SqlClient/README.md

    *Warning	There was a mismatch between the processor architecture of the project being built "MSIL" and the processor architecture of the reference "Microsoft.Data.SqlClient*...

-   This is because Microsoft.Data.SqlClient targeting Framework contains a native code component and native components cannot target AnyCPU.
-To resolve the issue, change your application to target x86 or x64.
+   This is because Microsoft.Data.SqlClient targeting .NET Framework contains a native code component and native components cannot target AnyCPU.
+Currently x64 is the only platform supported when targeting .NET Framework.
+To resolve the warning, change your application to target x64.

 # Code of conduct